Distinguished Scholar in Residence

 M.A.
 Yale, 1956

-Professor Dworkin had been one of the nation’s preeminent scholars of jurisprudence and political philosophy and was considered by many to be the most influential figure in contemporary Anglo-American legal theory.
-Dworkin taught jurisprudence at both Yale Law School, where he was Hohfeld Professor, and the University of Oxford, where he was Professor of Jurisprudence and Fellow.
+Ronald Dworkin is a Distinguished Scholar in Residence with the UCLA Law and Philosophy Program, and Professor of Philosophy and Frank Henry Sommer Professor of Law at New York University.
+Professor Dworkin is one of the nation’s preeminent scholars of jurisprudence and political philosophy and is considered by many to be the most influential figure in contemporary Anglo-American legal theory.
+Dworkin has taught jurisprudence at both Yale Law School, where he was Holhfeld Professor, and the University of Oxford, where he was Professor of Jurisprudence and Fellow.
 In 1969, Dworkin was appointed Chair of Jurisprudence at the University of Oxford, succeeding H.L.A.
 Hart in that position.

-During his distinguished career, Professor Dworkin was the recipient of many prestigious awards, including an honorary Doctor of Laws degree from Harvard University.
-He thereby joined a highly select group of individuals who have received honorary Doctor of Laws degrees from Harvard, including John F. Kennedy, Nelson Mandela, and other leading scholars like John Rawls.
+In his distinguished career, Dworkin has been the recipient of many prestigious awards.
+Most recently, he received an honorary Doctor of Laws degree from Harvard University.
+Dworkin joins a highly select group of individuals who have received honorary doctor of law degrees from Harvard, including John F. Kennedy, Nelson Mandela, and leading scholars like John Rawls.